vickimzhang/vmzhang-academic/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
+I am a field ecologist, writer, and educator.

 I am a PhD Candidate in the [Kotanen Lab](https://www.utm.utoronto.ca/~w3pkota/) at the University of Toronto at Mississauga.
 For my graduate work, I am investigating the persistence of invasive species in the subarctic and tundra.
 Other current projects include improving RStats, data visualization and modelling knowledge, and developing mentorship and pedagogical skills in university-level science courses and research.